The COVID winter hardship payment is £100 for each child who gets free school meals because of low income.

 - is home educated

-If your child gets free school meals because you're on a low income and get a qualifying benefit you do not need to apply for it.
-Your local council will make the payment to you automatically.
+If your child got free school meals because you're on a low income and get a qualifying benefit you did not need to apply for it.
+Your local council would have made the payment to you automatically.

-You need to apply for free school meals to get the payment if you meet the eligibility criteria for them and:
+You had to apply for free school meals to get the payment if you meet the eligibility criteria for them and:

-- you've never applied before or had help with school meals during the school holidays
+- you never applied before or had help with school meals during the school holidays

-- your child gets universal free school meals in primary 1 to 3 (primary 4 in some schools)
+- your child got universal free school meals in primary 1 to 3 (primary 4 in some schools)

-For most people, you'll get a payment into your bank account if the council has a record of your bank details.
-For example, if you've had a clothing grant payment.
+Most people got a payment into their bank account if the council had a record of your bank details.
+For example, if you had a clothing grant payment.

-But you might get the payment in a different way if:
+But you might have got the payment in a different way if:

-- the council does not have your bank details
+- the council did not have your bank details

 - you do not have a bank account